Legendary Kinks guitarist Dave Davies (with drummer Mick Avory) some time in the 1960s |

 Hollywood Bowl had been a sellout, but the Cow Palace was a debacle.
 Apparently only about 3,500 tickets were sold, well short of the 15,000-plus capacity of the arena.
 Ray Davies felt that they had been taken advantage of by promoters the whole tour, specifically Betty Kaye, and refused to appear on stage at the Cow Palace until they received their payment in cash.
 Some details are vague, but there's no question that The Kinks did not perform, although they may have waved at the crowd.

 Betty Kaye made an official complaint to the American Federation of Musicians, while The Kinks in turn engaged in various lawsuits.
-After the 1965 tour, their was an informal but very real blacklisting by the AFM against The Kinks.
+After the 1965 tour, there was an informal but very real blacklisting by the AFM against The Kinks.
 When Bill Graham started booking groups like the Yardbirds, The Who, Eric Burdon & The Animals and Cream, the Kinks couldn't be included.
 When Fillmore East opened in March 1968, huge waves of English groups got known touring the States.
 The Kinks weren't part of that either.

-The Kinks released the tremendous album Arthur in October 1969, on Reprise Records
+The Kinks released the tremendous album Arthur in October 1969, on Reprise Records |

 The Kinks 1969 American Tour